P101010/Classical-Machine-learning-Algorithms/README.md

 - Showcase how gradient descent, regularization, and evaluation metrics are used.
 - Provide utility functions for normalization, evaluation, and plotting model performance.

+These models were part of a course project for **IE7300: Statistical Learning** at Northeastern University, where the focus was on understanding the underlying mathematics and the use of different machine learning techniques.

 ## Models